Step One: Contact the Admissions Office

 Before starting your application, please take note of the following required documents:

-☐ For students applying for Grades 10 to 12, official or unofficial copy of transcript of grades
+- For students applying for Grades 10 to 12, PDF file of unofficial transcript of grades

 For your application to be considered complete, you must submit all requirements listed on your child’s individual applicant checklist.
 Only complete applications will continue on to the next steps, Testing and/or Interview, and the Admissions Review.